 By BloodHorse Staff

-March 8, 2017-Five jockeys, three trainers, and three racehorses comprise the 11 finalists on the National Museum of Racing's 2017 Hall of Fame ballot, as selected by the Museum's Hall of Fame Nominating Committee.
+March 8, 2017-Five jockeys, three trainers, and three racehorses comprise the 11 finalists on the National Museum of Racing's 2017 Hall of Fame ballot, as selected by the Museum's Hall of Fame Nominating Committee, with results announced April 24.

 The finalists are: jockeys Robby Albarado, Javier Castellano, Victor Espinoza, Garrett Gomez, and Craig Perret; trainers Mark Casse, John Shirreffs, and David Whiteley; and the racehorses Gio Ponti, Goldikova, and Kona Gold.